gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

 # Customizing modules

 We strive to keep the Infrastructure as Code Library flexible and generic enough to address common use cases.
-However, there may be scenarios where you need to customize a module to meet a specific requirement or comply with a company policy restricting pulling code from external sources.
-In these cases, you can fork the code to your organization or submit a pull request to add the desired functionality.
+However, there may be scenarios where you need to customize a module to meet specific requirements or adhere to company policies that restrict pulling code from external sources.
+In these cases, you can fork the code to your organization or submit a pull request to incorporate the needed functionality.

 ## Creating a wrapper module